GDPR zvládente v štyroch krokoch. Kde začať?

 Security

-If personal data is stolen or disclosed, and if investigation reveals that the organisation did not take enough effort to protect it, significant fine of up to 20 000 000 EURO could be given.
+The GDPR requires processors and controllers of personal data to protect that data from unauthorized disclosure.
+If personal data is stolen or disclosed, and an investigation reveals that the organization did not make sufficient efforts to protect it, significant fine of up to 20 000 000 EURO could be given.

 An appropriate control over the systems is recommended.
 All logs from the systems should be collected to some central place, assessed, correlated by SIEM and monitored 24/7.